flyx/OpenGLAda/README.md

 The reason behind this is that all functionality newer than OpenGL 1.1 is not expected to be provided by the OpenGL implementation.
 Instead, function pointers to the implementations should be queried at runtime.
-This makes it possible for the user to provide a fallback in case some OpenGL functionality is not available on the target system.
+This makes it possible for the library user to provide a fallback in case some OpenGL functionality is not available on the target system.

 The `generate` tool compiled from `src/generator` will take care of creating